-Robert and Louisa Clarke came from the agricultural district between Nottingham and Newark to settle for a time in Ilkeston in the 1860’s.
+Robert Clarke and his wife, Louisa (nee Potter) came from the agricultural district between Nottingham and Newark to settle in Ilkeston, in the 1860’s.
 They were at this house on the 1871 census … with a couple of lodgers.

 Grocer John Smith lived many years in South Street and when his first wife Mary died in June 1846 he took in a ‘housekeeper’ Sarah Robinson, the daughter of Awsworth coalminer Solomon and Sarah (nee Chambers).

-In August 1857 the two were married and continued to live in that street.
+On August 2nd, 1857 the two were married and continued to live in that street.
 She would be ‘Mrs Smith’ ?

 Like neighbour John Smith, William Rowley was a long-term resident of the road.
 The gardener and greengrocer came to Ilkeston in the late 1840’s with his wife, Eastwood-born Ann Goodere Rowley (nee Fletcher), daughter of William Fletcher and Ann (nee Savage), and their three children — Jane, Sarah and William.